Key Man Insurance: Protecting Your Business, Profits, and Livelihood

-You could expect to take a bank loan to cover overhead and key man replacement costs.
+You could expect to take business loans to cover overhead and key man replacement costs.
 But at a time your business is least financially viable, you could have the most difficulty getting access to borrowed money.
-And if you did manage to secure a loan, you’d end up paying more than the cost of losing your key person when you factor in the interest cost.
+And if you did manage to secure a business loan, you’d end up paying more than the cost of losing your key person when you factor in the interest cost.

-Why Key Man Insurance Is the Best Option to Cover the Cost of Losing a Key Employee
+Why Key Man Insurance Is the Best Option to Cover the Cost of Losing Critical Employees

-Key Man Insurance supersedes the sinking fund, reserves, cash flow, or bank financing options of indemnifying your business against the loss of a key employee.
+Key Person Insurance supersedes the sinking fund, reserves, cash flow, or bank financing options of indemnifying your small business against the loss of a key person.

 Additionally, instead of having to come up with the money all at once, you will have made incremental premium payments over time, lessening the burden.

 If you combine this risk mitigation strategy with the Infinite Banking Concept, you’ll have a store of capital that you can use for any emergency or opportunity, even those unrelated to the key person.
 You’re not only storing your dollars in a place that’s better for you than the bank, but you’re also getting one dollar to do multiple jobs for you.
 Your same premium dollars are indemnifying your business (and you) against the loss of your key person, providing reserves.

 And, if that’s not enough, you could also shift your strategy down the road to create a deferred compensation package for that same employee, giving them an even greater incentive to stay employed with you.

 Most importantly, since you know the finances you need will be there for you, you gain peace of mind.
 With an abundance perspective, you can innovate and create value more liberally, because you’ll be forward-thinking, knowing that your company won’t suffer if you lost your key person.